Platform One Party Bus Onboarding Process

 - Each pipeline uses a Dockerfile at the root of each project to deploy to staging.

-NOTE: Package pipelines do NOT require a dockerfile. - Gitlab-ci.yaml files are NOT allowed and will be deleted by the Mission DevOps team.
+NOTE: Package pipelines do NOT require a Dockerfile. - Gitlab-ci.yaml files are NOT allowed and will be deleted by the MDO Team.

 Staging Pipeline Explanation

-This section describes the actions that are taken once the team projects are ready for a Mission App DevOps team member to create staging pipelines for a deployable application.
+This section describes the actions that are taken once your team projects are ready for a MDO Team member to create staging pipelines for a deployable application.
 These steps are not for a package pipeline that can be used across multiple projects.
-These are actions by the Mission DevOps once the Team Lead/Onboarding Supervisor has submitted a NEW Staging Pipeline Request ticket.
+These are actions by the MDO Team once the team lead/onboarding supervisor has submitted a NEW Staging Pipeline Request ticket.

 Pipeline Assistance Tickets